Jaland/godot-lobby-frontend/README.md

 `make build` Creates the javascript program inside of the `target` directory

-`make load-site` Will copy over the files into `/var/www/html` which should be available on `localhost` by default
+`make load-site` Will copy over the files into `/var/www/html` which should be available on `localhost` by default (assuming you are using Fedora linux)

-> **Note:** you will also need to load the environment variables the first time from `resources/env/local.env` this can be done with `source resources/env/local.env`

 ## Install on Droplet

+If using this lobby system in order to give access to your project to your friends across the internet you will need to install it on a machine that allows for external access.
+There are many inexpensive options that can be setup nowadays such a Google Cloud, AWS free, or even locally if you are able to open up some ports (I would not recommend this for security reasons unless you really know what you are doing).

+Personally I found that the most simplistic option was creating a `Droplet` on (Digital Ocean)[https://m.do.co/c/5dca16f0ed95].
+Creating and accessing it is very simple, the lowest level 1 gig of memory only cost like 7 dollars a month (which should be fine for initial testing), and you can easily turn it on and off as you please.

 ### Initial Setup